Bills upgrade pass rush by drafting Miami’s Rousseau 30th

 Barring trades, the Bills have second- and third-round picks on Friday at 61st and 93rd overall.

+His parents lived in Buffalo in the mid-1990s, and his older brother Marvin was born in the city.

+“I know all about it.
+Jim Kelly, the whole nine yards,” Rousseau said of the Bills Hall of Fame quarterback, who also attended Miami.

-This marks the third consecutive draft in which the Bills selected a defensive player with its first pick.
+This marks the third consecutive draft in which the Bills selected a defensive player with their first pick.
 Tackle Ed Oliver was selected 9th overall in 2019, followed by end A.J.
 Epenesa chosen 54th last year.

 The Bills are coming off a breakthrough season in which they won their first AFC East title since 1995 with a 13-3 record, and made their deepest playoff run in 27 years before losing to Kansas City in the conference championship game.